martinkr/onelinecode/doc/array.md

 Returns a new Array which contains all the values of the two Arrays.
 Ensures that the new array contains only unique values.
 ### `mergeArray`
 Returns a new Array which contains all items of the two Arrays.

+### `sum`
+Returns the sum of all items in a numerical array.
+Beware of JavaScripts Automatic Type Conversion if your `Array` contains something else than `Numbers`.

 ### `oddItems``
 Returns an array which contains every odd (second) item of the original array.